 - The crime was not captured on video.

-- The NYPD Online Reporting Service does not accept reports of lost or stolen vehicle license plates.
+- Note: The NYPD Online Reporting Service does not accept reports of lost or stolen vehicle license plates.

 How to Report a Recovered Vehicle

-If your vehicle is recovered after having been stolen, make sure the police cancel the stolen vehicle alarm so the recovery will be listed on your title record.
+If your vehicle is recovered after being stolen, make sure the police cancel the stolen vehicle alarm so the recovery will be listed on your title record.
 Do not use the vehicle or apply for plates/registration until you are sure the alarm has been canceled.
 Keep a receipt with you for at least 90 days showing that the stolen vehicle alarm was canceled.

-If the vehicle and plates are recovered before you file form MV-78B, and the stolen vehicle alarm has been canceled, your registration is still active and you may continue using the registration.
+If the vehicle and plates are recovered before you file form MV-78B, and the stolen vehicle alarm has been canceled, your registration is still active, and you may continue using the registration.

-When a Vehicle is Stolen But the Title Was Not Issued Yet
+When a Vehicle is Stolen, But the Title Was Not Issued Yet

 You must obtain a letter from your insurance company on their letterhead stating that proof of ownership is required for insurance transfer only.